Title Case Converter

 Title case seems simple until edge cases appear: Should 'of' be capitalized?
 What about 'through'?
 This tool applies standard conventions instantly for properly capitalized headlines.

-What is Title Case Converter?
+What Title Case Converter does

 Transforms text into proper title case by capitalizing major words while keeping minor words lowercase.
 First and last words are always capitalized.